China's military rise could threaten Japan's economy, Suga warns ahead of Quad summit

 In response, Japan should strengthen its alliance with the U.S. to bolster deterrence, and also work on increasing its own defensive capabilities, he said, adding it was still important for Japan and China to maintain dialogue.

-The Japanese leader’s trip to the U.S. will be the swansong of his one-year premiership, with a Sept.
+Suga’s trip to the U.S. will be the swan song of his one-year leadership, with a Sept.
 29 election in the ruling Liberal Democratic Party set to pick his successor as leader and therefore prime minister.

 Seen as a diplomatic novice when he took over, Suga has presided over a downturn in relations with China, his country’s biggest trading partner.
 Adding to the tensions have been comments from some senior lawmakers in Suga’s ruling party about the importance of Taiwan to Japan’s security, sparking irritation from Beijing, which sees the island as part of its territory.